ssochi/voice-dto/README.md

 ## Why Models

-Models supports base usage of dto ,and it supports more Scalable function such like toJson ,toString ,map .All of those function can make your own Models more useful .
+Models supports base usage of dto ,and it supports more Scalable function such like toJson ,toString ,map ,and most important ,Models is Multiple Inheritance.All of those function can make your own Models more useful .

 ### First